79 Easy Backpacking Food Ideas

 The solid, chewy form of a gel, there are a variety of energy gummies like Honey Stinger Chews, Clif Shot Bloks, GU Energy Chews, and Scratch Lab Chews These are great to have on hand if you ever start to feel yourself bonking.
 We think of these as a “Break Glass If In Need of Calories” type of emergency snack.

-We are absolute fiends for peanut butter-filled pretzels.
+We love peanut butter-filled pretzels!
 What mad hatter came up with the crazy idea, we don’t know.
 But they’re amazing.
-Quinn has a variety of flavors worth checking out like Maple Almond Butter, Dark Chocolate-y, and classic peanut butter.
+Quinn has a variety of flavors worth checking out like Maple Almond Butter and classic peanut butter.

 We absolutely love olives when backpacking.
 Not only are they loaded with calories, but they offer a momentary burst of savory refinement that is hard to compare.
 Instant morale booster.
-We are therefore big fans of Oloves packable olives.
-Enjoy them on their own, or with the above-mentioned hummus and chips spread.
+We are big fans of Oloves packable olives, or on shorter trips we’ll pack some in small zip-top bags.

 Cheese